igmansvi/sadhn/client/README.md

 - ✅ Employer job management
 - ✅ Application management for employers
 - ✅ Article creation and management
-- ✅ Admin news management
+- ✅ Admin news management with search and deactivation
 - ✅ Skill programs management
+- ✅ Contact form on public pages
+- ✅ Admin contact submissions management with reply functionality
+- ✅ Real-time news and notification updates
+- ✅ Toast notifications for all errors (no console.error)
 - ✅ Lazy loading and code splitting
 - ✅ Pagination and search optimization
 - ✅ Export functionality